-After the chanting the bells of the After the chanting the cells of the cancel dral and of all the other sacred edifices throughout Mascow were rung and a salute of 101 cannon shots was fired.
+After the chanting the bells of the cathedral and of all the other sacred edifices throughout Mascow were rung and a salute of 101 cannon shots was fired.

-The emperor then arose, handed the sceptre and the globe to the attendants and knelt and the globe to the attendants and shelt down to recite from the book presented to him by the Metropolitan, of St. Petersburg, the prayer prescribed for the occasion.
-The prayer terminated, the Metropolitan and all present knealt and,in the name of the nation, offered up prayers to the Almighty.
-The entire ceremony was finished at 12:30 p.m. secording to programme, and their p. m., according to programme, and their majestics reached the Granovitaia palata at 1 o clock.
+The emperor then arose, handed the sceptre and the globe to the attendants and knelt down to recite from the book presented to him by the Metropolitan, of St. Petersburg, the prayer prescribed for the occasion.
+The prayer terminated, the Metropolitan and all present knealt and, in the name of the nation, offered up prayers to the Almighty.

+The entire ceremony was finished at 12:30 p.m., according to programme, and their majesties reached the Granovitais palata at 1 o clock.

 ONE TOWN WAS EFFACED.

 Great Loss of Life Caused By a Cyclone in Iowa.